sirouk/trade-engine/README.md

 - **Semaphore Limits:** Each account creates its own semaphore (10 concurrent symbols).
 Adjust `MAX_CONCURRENT_SYMBOL_REQUESTS` if hitting rate limits.

 - **Cache Confirmation:** Only call `signal_manager.confirm_execution()` once per account (in `process_account()`, not in `execute()`).

+- **Disabled Account Handling:** Disabled accounts (with `enabled=False`) are only processed if they have non-zero positions in `account_asset_depths.json` that need to be closed.
+This optimization avoids unnecessary API calls and log spam while ensuring positions are properly closed when disabling an account.

 This architecture provides a robust framework for managing positions across multiple exchanges based on weighted signals from various sources.
 The system's modular design allows easy addition of new signal sources or exchanges while maintaining reliability through careful state management and error handling.